SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Discussion

-The \texttt{CSMNI} model reproduces the timescale and shape of the early peak very well, and it also provides a good fit to the main bulk of the light curves, with a moderately lower predicted $g$-band peak.
+The \texttt{CSMNI} model reproduces the timescale and shape of the early peak very well, and it also provides a good fit to the main bulk of the light curves, with a slightly fainter predicted $g$-band peak.
 The estimated explosion time is $\sim 0.3$ days later than that inferred from the fireball model in Section~\ref{sec:photoexp}, but within the quoted uncertainty.
 The ejecta mass is significantly less than $M_{\rm Ch}$, making near-$M_{\rm Ch}$ models like the delayed detonation unfavourable.
-This model requires a CSM distribution at $\sim 3\times 10^{14}$ cm, similar to that of SN~2022ywc, but with a mass of about one order of magnitude lower (i.e., $\sim 0.006~{\rm M}_\odot$).
+This model requires a CSM distribution at $\sim 3\times 10^{14}$~cm, similar to that of SN~2022ywc, but with a mass of about one order of magnitude lower (i.e., $\sim 0.006~{\rm M}_\odot$).

-The CSM could originate from interactions between two merging WDs, i.e. violent merger scenario.
-This scenario was favored for multiple 02es-like events, like SNe~2002es, 2010lp, PTF10ops, and iPTF14atg.
-The secondary WD can be disrupted by the primary, forming a centrifugally supported disk \citep{2007MNRAS.380..933Y,2012ApJ...748...35S}, or eject a disk-originated material (DOM) along the polar directions \citep{2015MNRAS.447.2803L}.
-Simulations of WD mergers indicate that the mass of CSM could reach $\sim 10^{-4} - 10^{-2}~{\rm M}_\odot$ for disks formed by tidal tails \citep{2013ApJ...772....1R,2014MNRAS.438...14D}, or $\sim 10^{-2} - 10^{-1}~{\rm M}_\odot$ for disk wind-driven DOM \citep{2019ApJ...872L...7L}.
-The non-spherical configuration of CSM may lead to a few 02es-like events that have very bright early excess, as SN~2022ywc, if the viewing angle aligns with the polar axis \citep{2023arXiv230806019S}.
-The large parameter space and asymmetry of violent merger scenario may account for the observed diversity in luminosity and ejecta velocity of 02es-like objects.
+The CSM could originate from interactions between two merging WDs, specifically the violent merger scenario.
+This scenario was favoured for multiple 02es-like events, including SNe~2002es, 2010lp, PTF10ops, and iPTF14atg.
+The secondary WD can be disrupted by the primary, forming a centrifugally supported disc \citep{2007MNRAS.380..933Y,2012ApJ...748...35S}, or eject disc-originated material (DOM; e.g., disk winds or jets) along the polar directions \citep{2015MNRAS.447.2803L}.
+Simulations of WD mergers indicate that the mass of CSM could reach $\sim 10^{-4}$--$10^{-2}~{\rm M}_\odot$ for discs formed by tidal tails \citep{2013ApJ...772....1R,2014MNRAS.438...14D}, or $\sim 10^{-2}$--$10^{-1}~{\rm M}_\odot$ for disc wind-driven DOM \citep{2019ApJ...872L...7L}.
+The nonspherical configuration of CSM may lead to a few 02es-like events that have very bright early excesses, as SN~2022ywc, if the viewing angle aligns with the polar axis \citep{2023arXiv230806019S}.
+The large parameter space and asymmetry of the violent merger scenario may account for the observed diversity in luminosity and ejecta velocity of 02es-like objects.